coding-by-feng/kiwi-ui/README.md

 2) Environment variables
 - VUE_APP_API_URL: Backend API base URL (default http://localhost:9991 if unset)
 - IS_ELECTRON: Set to true only when you need to force Electron-specific behavior.
-For dev, electron-dev script sets it automatically.
+Desktop builds use `npm run build:electron`, which sets it automatically.
+- Electron runtime configs live in `config/electron.env` (bundled) with optional overrides in `config/electron.env.local` or the Electron userData directory.
+See docs/ELECTRON_GUIDE.md.

 You can export variables in your shell or create .env files (e.g., .env.development, .env.production) as per Vue CLI.